 Most people who are contemplating buying a German kitchen would anticipate paying an above-average price to get an above-average kitchen.
 There are many German kitchen brands, though.
-How, for example, would Nolte Kitchens (one of the leading brands) compare in price and quality to the others?
+How, for example, do Nolte Kitchens (one of the leading brands) compare in price and quality to the others?

 How do Nolte Kitchens compare in price?